silviucpp/erlcass/README.md

 ###### Params:

-{Enabled, {ExclusionThreshold, ScaleMs, RetryPeriodMs, UpdateRateMs, MinMeasured}}
+`{Enabled, {ExclusionThreshold, ScaleMs, RetryPeriodMs, UpdateRateMs, MinMeasured}}`

-- Enabled : State of the future
+- `Enabled` : State of the future
-- ExclusionThreshold : Controls how much worse the latency must be compared to the average latency of the best performing node before it penalized.
+- `ExclusionThreshold` - Controls how much worse the latency must be compared to the average latency of the best performing node before it penalized.
-- ScaleMs Controls the weight given to older latencies when calculating the average latency of a node.
+- `ScaleMs` - Controls the weight given to older latencies when calculating the average latency of a node.
 A bigger scale will give more weight to older latency measurements.
-- RetryPeriodMs -  The amount of time a node is penalized by the policy before being given a second chance when the current average latency exceeds the calculated threshold (ExclusionThreshold * BestAverageLatency).
+- `RetryPeriodMs` -  The amount of time a node is penalized by the policy before being given a second chance when the current average latency exceeds the calculated threshold (ExclusionThreshold * BestAverageLatency).
-- UpdateRateMs - The rate at  which the best average latency is recomputed.
+- `UpdateRateMs` - The rate at  which the best average latency is recomputed.
-- MinMeasured - The minimum number of measurements per-host required to be considered by the policy.
+- `MinMeasured` - The minimum number of measurements per-host required to be considered by the policy.

 Defaults: {false, {2.0, 100, 10000, 100 , 50}}